 DON’T BE SALES-Y

 Don’t try to sell yourself like you would in a job interview.
-Don’t try to convince them that you are an amazing pick and would be a great value to the cooperative, or how quiet and clean you are.
-Only answer questions asked and let the board members take the lead.
+Don’t try to convince them that you are an amazing pick and why you would be a great value to the cooperative, or how quiet and clean you are.
+Or how friendly and neighborly you are.
+Only answer the questions that you are asked and let the board members take the lead.

 BE PREPARED TO BECOME AN OPEN BOOK

-Yes, you will feel a bit uncomfortable but prepare for a lack of privacy and do not avoid answering personal questions.
-The board has a huge range in the kinds of questions they can ask.
+But if you can deal with it, don’t let it get to you.
+The board has a huge range in the kinds of questions they can and may ask.
 Do not feel upset by this or feel that it is an intrusion.
 Don’t take it personally!
-They are trying to see if your a great fit into their community.
+They are trying to see if you’re a great fit into their community.

 KEEP IT BASIC!

 Do not ask questions that can come off as negative to the board.
 Questions like “Do you have any plans to renovate the lobby?” or “Will you be having a doorman soon?” could potentially offend a member who was in charge of the last renovation or hiring employees.
-If you have any questions or concerns like this, ask your real estate agent or attorney, never the board (prior to getting approved of course!).
+If you have any questions or concerns like this, ask your Realtor or attorney, never the board (at least never prior to getting approved of course!).

 TAG TEAM IT!

 Just like in wrestling, work together as a team.
-Couples should decide ahead of time who will answer what type of questions.
+Couples and families who are purchasing together, should decide ahead of time who will answer what type of questions.
 For example, you may agree to answer only financial questions and your partner will respond to all others.
 Avoid discussing your responses in front of the board.

 What to expect after the interview?

-Well, do not expect an immediate answer.
-Most boards take a day or two to come to a consensus.
-Your real estate agent and your attorney will confirm if you have been approved. but by following these great tips, you should get a positive outcome!
-It’s all about preparation and making sure everything you say correlates to what you have in your application.
+I would say, do not expect an immediate answer.
+Most boards takes a day or two to come to a consensus.
+Some boards take even longer.
+Your Realtor and your attorney will confirm if you have been approved.
+It’s all about preparation and making sure everything you say correlate to what you have in your application.

 Have something to add?
 Please feel free to leave a comment.
 Any questions?
 Just contact me, I’d love to help point you in the right direction.